gstackio/gstack-bosh-environment/docs/cli-workflow.md

   `bosh-environment`subsystem and its related `bosh-config`s subsystems for the cloud config and runtime config.

-- `source /dev/stdin <<< "$(./bin/gbe env)"` to get the `gbe` CLI added to your shell `$PATH`.
+- `source <(./bin/gbe env)` to get the `gbe` CLI added to your shell `$PATH`.
+  (this syntax requires Bash version 4+)

 - `gbe up` to converge the infrastructure.

-- `source /dev/stdin <<< "$(./bin/gbe env)"` to load the new environment
-  variables, that show up now that the BOSH environment is created.
+- `source <(./bin/gbe env)` to load the new environment variables, now that the BOSH environment is created.

 - `gbe converge all`: to converge all `bosh-deployment` subsystems.
-Be careful that this needs 50+ GB RAM for the complete Easy Foundry environment.
+You will need 30+ GB RAM for the complete Easy Foundry environment.
 If you want to deploy only a subset of Easy Foundry, thes list the subsystems with `gbe converge list` and then deploy the subsystems you need with `gbe converge <subsys> -n`, one by one.